PlayingIO/playingio.github.io/docs/getting-started.md

 We call all gamified systems a Game on Playing I/O. This does not mean that they are the sort of games you play everyday like Angry Birds or Candy Crush Saga.

-A Game on Playing I/O is a system of processes, teams, metrics and rules which come together to engage a player in an experience.
+A Game on Playing I/O is a system of missions, teams, metrics and rules which come together to engage a player in an experience.
 The experience could be anything from visiting a website to doing work in your office.

 Playing I/O acts as the game engine behind these systems.
 It takes care of all the hard stuff like tracking scores, team structures, player progress and maintaining real-time leaderboards.